-Each time the Module is powered up it tests that the cryptographic algorithms still operate correctly and that sensitive data have not been damaged.
-Power up self-tests are available on demand by power cycling or resetting the Module.
+Each time the module is powered up it tests that the cryptographic algorithms still operate correctly and that sensitive data have not been damaged.
+Power up self-tests are available on demand by power cycling the module.

-On power up or reset, the Module performs the self-tests described in Table 11 below.
-Firmware Integrity test and all KATs must be completed successfully prior to any other use of cryptography by the Module.
-If Firmware Integrity test or one of the KATs fails, the Module enters the fatal error state.
-The Module shows the result of self-tests with bits in a status register.
-If Firmware Integrity test fails, the two bits of the status register for "Image Loader Agent (ILA)" are set to "10".
+On power up, the module performs the self-tests described in Table 11 below.
+On reset, the microprocessor performs the self-tests describe in Table 11 other than the SAS Firmware Integrity test.
+Firmware Integrity tests and all Cryptographic Algorithm Known Answer tests (hereafter KATs) must be completed successfully prior to any other use of cryptography by the module.
+If one of the KATs fails, the module enters the fatal error state.
+The module shows the result of self-tests with bits in a status register.
+If SAS Firmware Integrity test fails, the two bits of the status register for "Image Loader Agent (ILA)" are set to "10".
 In this case, the boot process is halted by the ILA.
 If one of the KATs fails, the two bits of the status register for "Encryption Capability" are set to "01".
 In addition, from other eight bits of the register, it is known which cryptographic algorithm engine (AES, SHA or KW) caused the error.
+If DKA Firmware Integrity test fails, the value of the status register is set to 0x83000100.
+In this case, the boot process is halted by DKA firmware.

 Self-tests do not require any intervention or input from the operator.
-Power up self-tests are automatically executed when the Module is powered up.
+Power up self-tests are automatically executed when the controller is powered up.
 Conditional self-tests are automatically performed when an applicable security function or operation is invoked.